kiforks/frontsoulend/.github/ISSUE_TEMPLATE/feature-request.md

 Describe any alternative solutions or features you've considered and why they might not be ideal.

 **Additional context**
-Add any other context, screenshots, or ideas that might be helpful.
+Add any other context, screenshots, or ideas that might be helpful